alptugan/blog-teaching/content/Tutorials/Obsidian - Publishing Content.md

 ## 1. Introduction
 The following post summarizes the available hand-picked community plug-ins on Obsidian note taking app.
 The following plug-ins are considered as publishing one's markdown notes as a [digital garden](https://maggieappleton.com/garden-history).
 A digital garden is, in the most basic sense, a website where one publishes articles, texts, or daily notes.
 In short, it is the evolved version of 90s blogs such as blogspot by Google.

 So why such a new term emerged?
 As a response, language constantly adapts to our changing environment—we enrich it when existing words can't fully express what we see or when we want to shape the future in a certain way.
 Choosing names carries both artistic and political significance.

 > [!quote] The Garden is the web as topology.
 The web as space.
 It’s the integrative web, the iterative web, the web as an arrangement and rearrangement of things to one another.
 > *Caufield ([[Obsidian - Publishing Content#^caulfield|ref]])*

+Rather than 90s timeline based linear content generation, digital garden depends on context based and constantly evolving approach.
+Suppose that it is a garden in real-life.
+You put the seed in the soil, the seed becomes a flower when you periodically feed the soil with relevant ingredients.

 If you are looking for synching notes on your different devices via Obsidian, you can refer to [[Obsidian - Self-hosted LiveSync Setup on Docker | Self-hosted Livesync]] post.